Yellow Fever Vaccine Coadministration Confirmed Safe for International Travelers

 While the Stamaril vaccine is available internationally, the U.S. FDA has approved the YF-Vax vaccine.

-There are no substantial differences in reactogenicity or immunogenicity of these products.
+There are no substantial differences in the reactogenicity or immunogenicity of these products.
 Both of these yellow fever vaccines are produced by Sanofi Pasteur.

 In the USA, certified pharmacies and clinics offer YF-Vax vaccination services, which are recommended about one month before international travel.